-Delta State University is located in Cleveland, Mississippi in the heart of the state's Delta region.
-Founded in 1924 as Delta State Teacher's College, the University now provides a comprehensive undergraduate and graduate curriculum to more than 3,500 students representing all 50 States and more than 20 countries.
+Delta State University is located in Cleveland, Mississippi in the heart of our state's delta region.
+Founded in 1924 as Delta State Teacher's College, the University now provides a comprehensive undergraduate and graduate curriculum to students representing all 50 States and more than 20 countries.

-Degree programs offered at the undergraduate level provide educational opportunities in the Colleges of Arts and Sciences, Business, and Education and in the Robert E. Smith School of Nursing.
+Programs offered at the undergraduate level provide educational opportunities in the Colleges of Arts and Sciences, Business, Education and in the Robert E. Smith School of Nursing.
 Graduate programs on the master's, educational specialist, and doctoral levels provide advanced training in a broad range of disciplines.
 The University's signature programs include Commercial Aviation, and the Delta Music Institute.
-Delta State is also home to the Grammy Museum of Mississippi.
+Delta State is also home to the Grammy Museum Mississippi.

 Delta State University's campus in Cleveland sits on more than 300 acres.
-Seven residence halls house more than 1,000 students.
-Noteworthy buildings include the Bologna Performing Arts Center, Whitfield Hall (Delta Music Institute), Roberts-LaForge Library, and Nowell Student Union that includes the bookstore, post office and interim cafeteria.
+Five residence halls house up to 1,237 students.
+Noteworthy buildings include the Bologna Performing Arts Center, Whitfield Hall (Delta Music Institute), Roberts-LaForge Library, and Nowell Student Union that includes the bookstore, post office and "The Mill" food court.